Mission & History

 Northwest Film Forum shares the values and commitments of the Capitol Hill Arts District, a coalition of arts advocates galvanized to keep Capitol Hill a thriving art scene invested in the creation of daring work, independent artists, and emerging ideas.

-We acknowledge that we are guests on Indigenous land, the traditional territories of the Coast Salish people.
+We acknowledge that we are on Indigenous land, the traditional territories of the Coast Salish people.
 In recognition of the role of the arts as a vehicle for social change, we stand in alignment with the Office of Arts & Culture’s commitment to mobilizing the “arts as a strategy to drive…the City as a whole toward racial equity and social justice.”

 We are committed to undoing systems of oppression in our work and lives.
 To live these values, we are committed to building coalition across lines of difference, progressive causes, and professional fields to make Capitol Hill a safe and accessible space for all artists and community members.
 To accomplish this work, we commit to open dialog with community and dedicated action that fosters and protects a community that is truly equitable.